-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of estate planning.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of estate planning.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 A life estate is a form of joint ownership that allows one person to remain in a house until his or her death, when it passes to the other owner.
 Life estates can be used to avoid probate and to give a house to children without giving up the ability to live in it.